gitex-flow/gitex-flow-node/README.md

 ## Git flow branches

-Git flow offers five different branches for different use cases.
+Git flow offers five branches for different use cases.
-For some branch types several branches can be active at the same time (_features_, _bugfixes_, _support-branches_), for others (_release_, _hotfix_) only one.
+For some branch types several branches can be active at the same time (_features_, _bugfixes_, _support-branches_).
+For others (_release_, _hotfix_) only one.

 ### Feature

-Features are branches that are based on the develop branch, which add new functionality to the application.
-Feature branches can exist across many releases and can be updated regularly with the latest changes the develop branch.
+Features are branches based on the develop branch to add new functionality to the application.
+Feature branches can exist over many releases and can be updated regularly with the latest changes of the develop branch.

 **List active features**